niran/optimism/packages/contracts-bedrock/book/src/contributing/style-guide.md

 pattern for each new implementation contract:

 1. Extend OpenZeppelin's `Initializable` base contract.
-2. Include a function `initialize` with the modifier `initializer()`.
+2. Extend the `ReinitializableBase` base contract.
+3. Extend the `ProxyAdminOwnedBase` base contract.
-3. In the `constructor`:
+4. In the `constructor` for the contract:
+    1. Define `ReinitializableBase(x)` where `x` is the initializer version to be passed into the `initialize` and optional `upgrade` function. `x` must start at 1 and must ONLY be incremented when a contract has a newly added or updated `upgrade` function.
-    1. Call `_disableInitializers()` to ensure the implementation contract cannot be initialized.
+    2. Call `_disableInitializers()` to ensure the implementation contract cannot be initialized.
-    2. Set any immutables.
+    3. Set any immutables.
 However, we generally prefer to not use immutables to ensure the same implementation contracts can be used for all chains, and to allow chain operators to dynamically configure parameters

-Because `reinitializer(uint64 version)` is not used, the process for upgrading the implementation is to atomically:
-1. Upgrade the implementation to the `StorageSetter` contract.
-2. Use that to set the initialized slot (typically slot 0) to zero.
-3. Upgrade the implementation to the desired new implementation and `initialize` it.
+5. Use the `reinitializer(initVersion())` modifier on the `initialize` function.
+6. Use the `reinitializer(initVersion())` modifier on the `upgrade` function if one exists.

 ### Versioning